beeankha/host-exec-env-image/README.md

 This will build a version with Ansible 2.9.

-**Note:** If you are running this with your own custom execution environment image, you will want to substitute your own quay.io account for beeankha.
+> **Note:** If you are running this with your own custom execution environment image, you will want to substitute your own quay.io account for `beeankha`.